keiran-rowell/keiran-rowell.github.io/_posts/2026-04-01-the-oxygen-apocalypse.md

 ### ...and their kin choked

-The oceans, now cleansed to a clear blue-green, could no longer hold back the hold back the corrosive gas.
+The oceans, now cleansed to a clear blue-green, could no longer hold back the corrosive gas.
 It escaped into the atmosphere and across the globe wearing down anything that had not evolved chemical defenses.

 ![Oxidiser pictogram](/images/GHS-pictogram-oxidiser.png){:style="display:block; margin-left:auto; margin-right:auto; max-width:50%;"}

 Diffusion across the skies and into ecological niches, •O–O• oxidised anything it contacted.
 Seeping through cell walls and creating reactive oxygen species (ROS), oxygen shredded cell walls through chained radical reactions on the fatty layer, tearing through DNA and ripping apart the protein machinery.
-Anything subsuming oxygen was erased from the genetic pool from the inside.
+Microbes unprepared for oxygen were suffused with this alien gas and erased from the genetic pool from the inside.
 Some lucky cells found protection from this cataclysm through the aegis of oxygen burning α-proteobacteria.
 This protection exchange would go on to be the most successful chemical energetic exchange; they became mitochondrial powerplants of the incipient multicellular organism which would come to have domain over this corroding new order.

-Most ancients did not survive, only small pockets of anaerobe resilience were left in nooks that we're unreached by this gas.
-The purple Earth was bleached green be a corrosive spill.
+Most ancients did not survive, only small pockets of anaerobe resilience were left in nooks that were unreachable by this gas.
+The purple Earth was bleached green by a corrosive spill.
+Most of the prior bioshphere had been extinguished.
 With most of the competition extinct, the photosynthesisers remade the planet's climate too.

 ### ...and the sky faded